A20-Mini

 Custom Group Indicator

-The Custom Group indicator displays when the A20-Mini is a member of the custom group.
+The Custom Group indicator displays when the A20 transmitter is a member of the custom group.
 See Group Control for more information.

 Bluetooth Signal Strength Indicator

-Displays the signal strength of the A20-Mini Bluetooth signal received by the mobile device.
-The Bluetooth meter border is red when the mobile device is not communicating with the A20-Mini.
-A blue dot appears after the Bluetooth icon when the A20-Mini is connected.
+Displays the signal strength of the A20 transmitter Bluetooth signal received by the mobile device.
+The Bluetooth meter border is red when the mobile device is not communicating with the transmitter.
+A blue dot appears after the Bluetooth icon when the transmitter is connected.

 Battery/Power Status Indicator